 In addition to littering, the abrasion and degradation of plastic products (e.g. tyre abrasion) and the gradual decomposition of macroplastics into microplastics are the main problems of environmental pollution by plastics.

 According to current estimates, around 14,000 tonnes of plastics enter the Swiss environment every year.
 However, plastics do not decompose in the environment, or do so only over a very long period.
 They therefore accumulate in the environment.
 Furthermore, the long-term effects of exposure to plastics – microplastics in particular – on living organisms is not yet known.
 We therefore apply the precautionary principle: plastics do not belong in the environment and their input must be reduced as far as possible.

-1.5 How problematic are drinking straws, disposable cutlery and other short-lived disposable plastic products for the environment?
+1.5 How problematic are drinking straws, disposable cutlery and other single-use plastic products for the environment?

-Despite the well-functioning Swiss waste management system, short-lived disposable plastic products reach the environment as a result of littering, or due to an overflow from waste water treatment plants during heavy rainfall events (combined sewer overflows CSO), and thus bypass the established treatment measures.
+Despite the well-functioning Swiss waste management system, single-use plastic products reach the environment as a result of littering, or due to an overflow from waste water treatment plants during heavy rainfall events (combined sewer overflows CSO), and thus bypass the established treatment measures.

-1.6 How problematic are microplastics that are deliberately added to products, e.g. in cosmetics?
+1.6 How problematic are microplastics that are intentionally added to products, e.g. in cosmetics?